John Maynard (1604–1690): Family and posterity

 Maynard married, firstly, Elizabeth Henley, daughter of Andrew Henley of Taunton, Somerset who had three sons and four daughters.
 She was buried in Ealing Church on 4 January 1655.
 He married secondly, Jane Austen, widow of Edward Austen and daughter of Cheney Selhurst of Tenterden.
 She was buried in Ealing Church in 1668.
 His third wife was Margaret, widow successively of Sir Thomas Fleming of North Stoneham, Hampshire and Sir Francis Prujean, physician to the king, and daughter of Edward, Lord Gorges.
 He married fourthly, Mary Vermuyden, widow of Sir Charles Vermuyden, M.D. and daughter of Ambrose Upton, canon of Christ Church Cathedral, Oxford.
 Mary survived Maynard and remarried to Henry Howard, 5th Earl of Suffolk.

 By his first wife Maynard had sons John, Joseph, and four daughters, Elizabeth, Honora, Johanna, and Martha.
 His eldest daughter married Sir Duncumbe Colchester of Westbury, Gloucestershire; the second, Edward Nosworthy of Devon; the third, Thomas Legh of Adlington Hall, Cheshire; and the fourth, Sir Edward Gresham, Bt.
-Maynard survived all his children, except his youngest daughter, and devised his estates in trust for his granddaughters and their issue in tail by a will so obscure that to settle the disputes to which it gave rise a private act of parliament was passed in 1694, notwithstanding which it was made the subject of litigation in 1709.
+Maynard survived all his children, except his youngest daughter, and devised his estates in trust for his granddaughters and their issue in tail by a will so obscure that to settle the disputes to which it gave rise a private act of Parliament, Maynard's Estate Act 1694 (5 & 6 Will. & Mar. c.
+16 Pr.), notwithstanding which it was made the subject of litigation in 1709.

 Portraits are in the National Portrait Gallery and at Exeter College, Oxford.

 One of Maynard's opinions was printed in London's Liberty.
 For his speeches at Strafford's trial see John Rushworth's Historical Collections.
 For other of his speeches see William Cobbett's State Trials, Parliamentary History, and Somers Tracts.

 He must be carefully distinguished from his namesake, Sir John Maynard, K.B.
 (1592–1658), with whom he has been confounded by Lord Campbell.